skilstak/dk-help-your-kids-with-computer-coding/README.md

 Computer Coding'.

-DK's book is one of the better ones but the Python examples use some bad practices can be confusing to follow &mdash; especially the `tkinter` Bubble Blaster project:
+DK's book is one of the better ones but the Python examples use some bad practices and can be confusing to follow &mdash; especially the `tkinter` Bubble Blaster project:

 * Unnecessary use of `from tkinter import *` (or any `*` at all)